“Communities and countries and ultimately the world are only as strong as the health of their women.”– Michelle Obama

 - Hysterectomy.
 Dra.
 Pinky said if my pain is severe and no other treatments have worked, the best thing to do is surgery – removal of my uterus!
 I literally broke down in tears when she said this.
 How are we supposed to get pregnant if this is the case?

 Dra.
 Pinky said not to worry too much.
-She told me that a Hysterectomy is a very least thing I can do.
+She told me that a Hysterectomy is the very least thing I can do.
 She explained that my condition is common among middle-aged women and women who have had children.
 It is also considered benign (which means not life-threatening).
 Whew!
-Here are some home remedies and lifestyle which I adopt:
+Here are some home remedies and lifestyles which I adopt:

 - Warm bath

-- Use of heating pad on abdomen and lower back
+- Use of heating pad on the abdomen and lower back

-- Taking over the counter anti-inflammatory tablets (only when severe pain, I don’t want to be dependent in medicines as much as possible)
+- Taking over the counter anti-inflammatory tablets (only when severe pain, I don’t want to be dependent on medicines as much as possible)

 - Lessen or avoid caffeine and carbonated drinks

 - Avoid cold drinks